shariq1989/cookbook/content/recipe/butter_chicken.md

 {{< figure src="/images/bc4.jpeg" class="instructionFigure">}}

 3. Stir in the Kashmiri chili powder, garam masala, cumin, salt, turmeric, and tomatoes into the mixture.
 Cook for 5-7 minutes and allow the tomatoes to simmer.
-4. Remove the cinnamon stick (and green chilis, if you want it to be less spicy) and pour the mixture into a blender or food processor.
+4. Remove the cinnamon stick (and green chillies, if you want it to be less spicy) and pour the mixture into a blender or food processor.
 Blend until smooth.
 You could also use an immersion blender for this step.

 {{< figure src="/images/bc11.jpeg" class="instructionFigure">}}